vip306/IDS-Module1-alt3-New/chapter9.md

 ## 7. Define a variable within your function

-Recall from an earlier exercise that we wrote a function to find out the state with the most gun murders.
-Let’s now find out the state with the highest gun murder rate.
+Recall from an earlier exercise that you wrote a function to find out the state with the most gun murders.

+In this exercise, you will find out the state with the highest gun murder rate.

-When you start writing more complicated functions, you’ll find breaking down the steps and creating new variables along the way to be very helpful.
+When you start writing more complicated functions, you will find breaking down the steps and creating new variables along the way to be very helpful.

 And don’t worry about messing up your working environment because all variables defined within a function are only valid when the function is being called!

 *** =instructions
-Create a function `max_rate` that takes `murders` as the argument and tells you which state has the highest murder rate.
+- Create a function `max_rate` that takes `murders` as the argument
+- Calculate `x$murder_rate` as `x$total/x$population`
+- Find the index of the highest murder rate
+- Print the name of the corresponding state

 *** =hint
 Create a new variable `murder_rate` and append it to the `murders` data set so you can use its values in the conditional expression.
+Use the `max()` function.

 *** =pre_exercise_code
 ```{r}